Momentous events in Ukraine from late 2013 to the present provide the backdrop to this article.

 “I want there to be one nation, one people, one country.
 A clean nation.
 Not like under Hitler, but in our own way… a little bit like that.”
 The BBC film would have made an excellent video installation in the I Am A Drop In The Ocean exhibit, provided that curator Konstantin Akinsha had any honesty.

-I Am A Drop In The Ocean was covered by The Art Newspaper, which quoted the exhibit’s curator as saying, “the exhibition will also feature objects from Maidan, including the catapult constructed by protesters to shell police.
+I Am A Drop In The Ocean was also covered by The Art Newspaper, which quoted the exhibit’s curator as saying, “the exhibition will also feature objects from Maidan, including the catapult constructed by protesters to shell police.
 In a certain sense, we are equating these arms to art, which also became a weapon of the revolution.”
+Why would The Art Newspaper simply publish this ridiculous statement without challenging the curator?

 The Artists Support Ukraine website initiative has garnered the most attention from the press and the arts blogosphere, though I can’t imagine why.
 International artists are encouraged to post their artworks and statements on the website in support of Ukraine and against “Russia’s aggression on the territory of independent Ukraine.”
 The project has received considerable attention, from articles in The Art Newspaper and the ostensibly liberal Huffington Post, to innumerable articles on arts oriented web logs.